 My junior year in college, I started scribbling each day’s to-do list the night before.
-I’d always include “wake up” so that I would have the pleasure of marking off one item first thing in the morning: a visual sign of accomplishment.
+I’d always include “wake up” so I would have the pleasure of marking off one item first thing in the morning: a visual sign of accomplishment.

 I’ve always joked about how pathetic it was to include “wake up,” but I needed to see that I made progress.